 On the other hand, if a student is unprepared, he might feel incapable of handling the challenge, resulting in an unhelpful level of test anxiety.

 Getting overwhelmed by a difficult situation triggers a disastrous feedback loop.
 We are aware that we’re not doing well on the exam, so we panic, and then we do even worse because we’re panicking.
 Although this downward spiral that can be mitigated by deep breathing, positive thinking, and confident body language, the real prescription is prevention.
+Despite what we often hear, you can’t fake genuine confidence.
+True confidence is self-efficacy – the belief, based in reality, that you really can handle the challenge you’re facing.
 The best way to avoid being overwhelmed by a test is to study for it.
 It’s rare for a well-prepared student to become overwhelmed by anxiety during an exam.
 It happens, and when it does happen it might be a sign of a deeper issue, but it’s rare.

 That’s precisely why Northwest Educational Services focuses on learning how to learn.
 The content is not as important as figuring out how to master the content.
 It is the skill of skills: the thing that allows you to learn anything.